Britain approves J&J COVID-19 vaccine, cuts order

 Britain has given two-thirds of its adult population a first COVID-19 shot, and the government cited the “unprecedented scale and pace” of the rollout as behind the decision to cut its order.

-“As Janssen is a single-dose vaccine, it will play an important role in the months to come as we redouble our efforts to encourage everyone to get their jabs and potentially begin a booster programme later this year,” Hancock said.
+“As Janssen is a single-dose vaccine, it will play an important role in the months to come as we redouble our efforts to encourage everyone to get their jabs and potentially begin a booster programme later this year,” health minister Matt Hancock said.

+The vaccine is part of a British study looking at whether giving third-dose booster COVID-19 shots could extend immune protection.

+“The results of this will be important in determining how supplies of this vaccine can be best utilised when they arrive,” said Professor Arne Akbar, President of the British Society for Immunology, adding the approval would not have an immediate impact on rollout.

-J&J’s vaccine is already approved in the United States and European Union, where reports of rare blood clots are being reviewed.
+J&J’s vaccine had already been approved by the World Health Organization, the United States and the European Union, where reports of rare blood clots are being reviewed.

-The shot uses similar viral vector technology to the Oxford-AstraZeneca vaccine, where similar clots have been reported.
+The shot uses similar viral vector technology to the Oxford-AstraZeneca vaccine, which has seen reports of similar clots.

-British officials have advised that under-40s are offered an alternative to the AstraZeneca shot, and the government said that the Joint Committee on Vaccination and Immunisation (JCVI) would also advise on how J&J’s shot was used.
+British officials have advised that under-40s are offered an alternative to the AstraZeneca shot due to the link to clots, and guidance on how J&J’s shot is used will be issued before rollout begins later this year.

-The government said the shot would be available later in the year.
-There have been reports that J&J expects to miss its delivery targets for the European Union this quarter.

 Reporting by Alistair Smout; editing by Michael Holden, Kate Holton and David Evans